DINTeam/DoItNewsExpress/README.md

 # Backend

-This project serves as a very slim backend designed to work with Klarna on Demand's sample applications ([iOS](https://github.com/klarna/klarna-on-demand-ios),  [Android](https://github.com/klarna/klarna-on-demand-android) or [Javascript](https://github.com/klarna/klarna-on-demand-js)) in order to demonstrate proper use of Klarna's on Demand SDK.
-This server receives purchase requests issued by the sample applications, and forwards these requests to Klarna.
+This project provides article writing and portfolio writing services for prospective reporters.

-The server itself is implemented in [Ruby](https://www.ruby-lang.org/en/) using [Sinatra](http://www.sinatrarb.com/).
+The server itself is implemented in [Node.js](https://nodejs.org/en/) using [Express](https://expressjs.com/en/).
 Even if you are not familiar with the language do not worry, as the code has been extensively documented.
-The file that contains the entirety of the server is [backend.rb](./backend.rb).

 The server logs all API requests it performs to the terminal, so you can see what's going on even without diving into the code.

-## Integration with the Klarna on Demand API
+## Integration with the Swagger API
 This backend interacts directly with Swagger API, specifically for the purpose of authorizing and capturing orders.
 You can read more about the API [here](https://swagger.io/).

 ## Running the server